-ENG090 English Composition I
+Previously known as ENG090 English Composition I

 An introduction to the writing process, emphasizing idea development, organization, and revision in sentences, paragraphs and short essays, as well as development of grammatical and mechanical skills.
-Prerequisite or corequisite: RDG091.
+Prerequisite or corequisite: Students must be enrolled in RDG091, or have passed RDG091 with a 70% or above, or have the appropriate reading placement score.